-- 6 core units of study that are each offered in an intensive one week (7 days) residential session and a 12 credit capstone research unit of study.
+- 6 core units of study that are each offered in an intensive one week (7 days) residential session.
+These units of study begin with WILD5001 in Semester 2 and

-Core Units of Study
+Core Units of Study (All Students)

 Research Capstone Project

 The research project is designed to give students a complete research experience.
 Students will select a research project during their first semester and complete a literature review and research proposal by the middle of the intersemester break.
 Research on the project will generally begin during the inter semester break and continue through the second semester with the final report due at the end of the second semester.

 In order to progress to the research capstone experience, students must achieve a weighted average mark (grade point average) of 70 or greater.
 Students that do not achieve this weighted average mark, may leave the program after the first semester with a Graduate Certificate in Wildlife Health and Population Management or continue to take courses in the second semester and complete with a Graduate Diploma in Wildlife Health and Population Management.